-Non-majors:

-Masters of Music in performance:

-2 hours of practice per day

-4 hours of practice per day

-4 hours of practice per day
+Non-performance music majors: 2 hours of practice per day Performance majors: 4 hours of practice per day Non-majors: 1 hour of practice per day Masters of Music in performance: 4 hours of practice per day

 - In general, this is the minimum time commitment required to achieve the results expected on an applied instrument.
 This practice must occur on a daily basis.
 It is not possible to skip practice days and then make up practice at a later time.
-Improvement on a musical instrument is cumulative practice must occur daily. - o Scales: to be practiced every day.
+Improvement on a musical instrument is cumulative - practice must occur daily. - Scales: to be practiced every day.
 They are the foundation of our technique and our repertoire and are an integral part of a daily practice routine. - Etudes and Technical Exercises: will be assigned on a weekly basis.
 They are very goal specific and should be practiced in this manner.
-If a student does not have a clear understanding of the manner in which a particular etude or exercise should be practiced, then they should immediately consult with a fellow student or make an appointment to review the question with instructor. - Students may be required to maintain a practice log/journal, until it is no longer deemed necessary by Professor Forbes. - The student must be warmed up for the lesson.
+If a student does not have a clear understanding of the manner in which a particular etude or exercise should be practiced, then they should immediately consult with a fellow student or make an appointment to review the question with instructor. - Students may be required to maintain a practice log/ journal, until it is no longer deemed necessary by Professor Forbes. - The student must be warmed up for the lesson.
 If the student has evidently not warmed up for 30 minutes prior to the lesson, the lesson grade may be affected.
 If a student has a class immediately prior to the lesson, it is expected that the student will warm up for 30 minutes prior to the class. - Students are required to come to lessons with the instrument and bow in good working order and all materials organized for productive study. - Students are responsible for providing an accompanist when deemed necessary by the instructor.
 Failure to do so may impact the student's lesson grade. - The student is required to attend weekly Studio Classes as required by the instructor.